Tevi Troy

-Tevi David Troy is a presidential historian and the former United States Deputy Secretary of Health and Human Services (August 2007 – January 2009) during the Presidency of George W. Bush.
+Tevi David Troy (born March 28, 1967) is an American writer, political commentator, and the former United States Deputy Secretary of Health and Human Services (August 2007 – January 2009) during the Presidency of George W. Bush.
 He also served as a senior White House aide in the George W. Bush administration from March 2005 to July 2007.
 Troy founded the American Health Policy Institute and served as its CEO from 2014 to 2018.
 He is currently a Senior Fellow at the Bipartisan Policy Center.

 Personal history

 Troy is the son of Elaine Troy and Bernard Dov Troy of Queens Village, New York, and a brother of Gil Troy and Dan Troy.
 He is an Orthodox Jew and member of the Kemp Mill Synagogue in Silver Spring, Maryland, where he lives with his wife, Kami (née Pliskow) and their four children.

 Education

 Troy graduated from the Ramaz Upper School, a co-educational, college preparatory, private Modern Orthodox Jewish day school located on the Upper East Side of the New York City borough of Manhattan; he earned a B.S. from Cornell University and an M.A and Ph.D. in American Civilization from the University of Texas at Austin; and studied at the London School of Economics.
+He was a Claremont Institute Publius Fellow in 1991.